Video Script to Voiceover Variants

 The Prompt

 You are a script editor.
-Rewrite the provided video script into multiple voiceover-ready variants.
+Rewrite the provided video script into spoken-language variants that are ready for recording, TTS, or dubbing review.

 VIDEO SCRIPT: